 Mr. Haskett stated I distributed a proposal from a company to do all the programming of the system.
-I do not know if Mr. Moyer has staff lined up to enter all the data and download it, but this will take care of that work effort for \$950.
-This company is willing to import all the information to get the system setup based on the physical addresses.
-Once we get all the specific information for each resident who is getting a card, this can all be entered into the system as an update.
+I do not know if Mr. Moyer has staff lined up to enter all of the data and download it, but this will take care of that work effort for \$950.
+This company is willing to import all the information to get the system set up based on the physical addresses.
+Once we get all of the specific information for each resident who is getting a card, this can be entered into the system as an update.

-Mr. Berube asked they will create a database?
+Mr. Berube asked will they create a database?